unphased/git-conflict-monitor/README.md

 - If a conflict is detected, emails are sent to both relevant authors (open question: is it possible to alert only the more recently contributing author?)

 This service needs to be used with care because it is easy to generate unwanted spam.
-My thesis is that the service could provide more value than the annoyance that it may generate.
+My hope is that the service could provide more value than the annoyance that it may generate.